slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
-- what’s your adrenaline type. ex. adrenalina velocidade vs adrenalina de estar na fronteira do conhecido -->
+- what’s your adrenaline type? velocidade ou fronteira do conhecido -->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."